confusedkernel/teewhy.net/content/posts/albums-list-sp23/index.md

 +++
-title = "Albums to Jam Out To: Finals Week, Spring 2023" date = "2023-05-31T16:24:55+08:00" author = "Tyler" authorTwitter = "" #do not include @
+title = "Albums On Loop: Finals Week, Spring 2023" date = "2023-05-31T16:24:55+08:00"
+author = "Tyler"
+authorTwitter = "" #do not include @